mrdce/Visualization-and-ML/README.md

-A bunch tasks using pandas, matplotlib, and sklearn.
+A bunch of tasks using pandas, matplotlib, and sklearn.